Faeryn/OutwardBetterInventory/README.md

 ## Changelog
 ### v1.2.2
 - Item sell price is now shown in the item details display panel
+- Items with the same buy and sell value have yellow price number
 - Minor bugfixes

 ### v1.2.1